Earlier, we met with AMEO. Today, we’re heading to Nîmes and even further afield with the Crocos du Monde association!

 In a nutshell, what is the Crocos du Monde association?

-Why did you join the association on a personal basis?
-What does your association offer students?
+Why did you join the organization as an individual member?
+What does your organization offer students?

 A few words about the 2020–2021 board?

-The election of our board takes place in two parts:
+The election of our executive committee takes place in two parts:

-For more information, feel free to join us on our social media channels:
+For more information, feel free to follow us on social media:

 Earlier this week, we metwith the Montpellier Health Tutoring Association.
-We are staying in Montpellier today for our meeting with Kévin Vidal, president of AMEO!
+Today, we’re staying in Montpellier for our meeting with Kévin Vidal, the president of AMEO!

 In a nutshell, what is AMEO?

 AMEO is the Association of Orthoptic Students of Montpellier.
-It was founded in 2009 and aims to enrich the lives of orthoptic students through a variety of events.
-With AMEO, we also represent students within the federations to which we belong: AGEM (General Association of Montpellier Students) and FFEO (French Federation of Orthoptic Students) in order to defend their student rights and the quality of their training within the various bodies.
+It was founded in 2009 and aims to organize activities for orthoptic students through a variety of events.
+Through AMEO, we also represent students within the federations to which we belong: the AGEM (General Association of Montpellier Students) and the FFEO (French Federation of Orthoptic Students) in order to defend their student rights and the quality of their education within the various governing bodies

 Throughout the year, we organize various types of events:

-• Team-building events such as parties and group activities, as well as team-building weekends for new students, an end-of-year gala, and a farewell party for new graduates.
+• Team-building events such as parties or group activities, as well as team-building weekends for incoming classes, an end-of-year gala, and a farewell party for recent graduates

-• Events promoting "prevention, solidarity, and citizenship"by raising funds for Pink October, the Telethon, or Sidaction.
+• Events focused on “prevention, solidarity, and citizenship,”such as fundraising drives for Pink October, the Telethon, or Sidaction.

-• As orthoptic students, we are in contact with the Valentin Haüy Association, an organization that fights to defend the rights of visually impaired people, provides them with training and access to employment, helps restore and develop their independence, and also offers cultural, sporting, and leisure activities accessible to visually impaired people.
+• As orthoptics students, we are in contact with the Valentin Haüy Association, an organization that advocates for the rights of the visually impaired, provides them with training and access to employment, helps restore and develop their independence, and offers cultural, sports, and recreational activities accessible to the visually impaired.

-AMEO also supports students throughout their studies and helps them enter the workforce by sharing job offers with future graduates so that they can integrate into the working world.
-With these partners, AMEO also enables students to purchase orthoptic equipment at reduced prices by offering discounts or group orders for documentation.
+AMEO also supports students throughout their studies and helps them transition into the workforce by sharing job openings with future graduates so they can enter the job market.
+Through these partnerships, AMEO also enables students to purchase orthoptic supplies at reduced prices by offering discounts or organizing group orders for educational materials.

-Why did you personally choose to study orthoptics, and what does the association offer students in this field?
+Why did you personally choose the Orthoptics program, and what does the association offer students in this program?

-Personally, I chose this field because the profession of orthoptist offers many possibilities.
-Patients are of all ages, and the pathologies and rehabilitation methods are very diverse.
-For example, orthoptists can work with premature babies or children with visual exploration problems or atypical pathologies such as shaken babies.
-We can also work with elderly people with AMD or other eye conditions that cause major functional impairment and require low vision rehabilitation in some cases, as well as people who simply need glasses or orthoptic rehabilitation.
+Personally, I chose this field because the profession of orthoptist offers many opportunities.
+Patients come from all age groups, and the conditions and rehabilitation methods are very diverse.
+For example, an orthoptist may work with premature infants or children with visual exploration issues, or with cases of atypical conditions such as shaken baby syndrome.
+We can also work with older adults suffering from AMD or other eye conditions that cause significant functional impairment and, in some cases, require low-vision rehabilitation, as well as with people who simply need glasses or orthoptic rehabilitation.

-Another aspect of this profession that I really enjoy is the interdisciplinary nature of the work.
-We may be called upon to work with occupational therapists to adapt the environment for the visually impaired, with speech therapists on visual exploration strategies for children with attention disorders, or with physical therapists in posturology.
-It is therefore a profession in which each case is different, which offers the choice of working in an institution or in private practice, and which provides the opportunity to train in a multitude of disciplines throughout our career.
+Another aspect of this profession that I really love is the interdisciplinary nature of the work.
+We may find ourselves collaborating with occupational therapists to adapt the environment for the visually impaired, with speech-language pathologists to develop visual exploration strategies for children with attention disorders, or with physical therapists in the field of posturology.
+It is, therefore, a profession in which every case is different, offering the choice of working in a healthcare facility or in private practice, and providing the opportunity to train in a wide range of disciplines throughout our careers.

 To join AMEO, you must be an orthoptics student in Montpellier.
-Membership fees are €3 per year.
-To join, simply submit a request at the association's office located on the ADV campus!
+The membership fee is €3 per year.
+To join, simply submit a request at the association’s office located on the ADV campus!

 A few words about the 2020–2021 board?

-The election of the 2020-2021 board will take place at the end of June during the handover general meeting.
-Each list of candidates for the new board will present their motivation and their projects.
-Each year, the board consists of at least one president, a secretary, a treasurer, a vice-president in charge of communication, a vice-president in charge of the network, a vice-president in charge of partnerships, vice-presidents in charge of events, and a vice-president in charge of prevention, citizenship, and solidarity.
+The election of the 2020–2021 executive board will take place at the end of June during the handover general meeting.
+Each slate running for the new executive board will present its rationale and plans.
+Each year, the executive board consists of at least one president, a secretary, a treasurer, a vice president in charge of communications, a vice president in charge of networking, a vice president in charge of partnerships, vice presidents in charge of events, and a vice president in charge of prevention, citizenship, and solidarity.

-You can already find us on our social media accounts:
+You can already find us on social media:

 Twitter: AMEOrthoptistes